Get Out of Debt – Master Your Finances – Start Investing

 I don’t consider myself some sort of investing “guru”, my ideas are not necessarily new, and my techniques aren’t secret.
 There are no “get-rich-quick” schemes here.
 Making money through investing takes hard work, patience, and time.
 My goal is to showcase a variety of personal finance and investing ideas, and hopefully some prove useful to you.

 Through my years of writing here, I’ve come to the conclusion that developing multiple income streams, including from investment income, is the key to personal finance success during your “accruing” stage of life.
-If you want to read more about my thoughts on multiple income strategies, please check out My Multiple Incomes.

 I’m not alone in my journey to improve personal finances for young adults and college students.
 I have supporting help from two other great personal finance bloggers.